 Most often, neuropathy is the cause of burning feet.
 Damaged nerve fibers are more likely to become overactive and misfire.
-The damaged nerves send pain signals to the brain even though there is no wound or injury.
+The damaged nerves send pain signals to the brain even though there is no wound.

 In most people with neuropathy, the leg nerves become damaged first.
 These people often have tingling and numbness in the feet as well.
 Many people complain that their feet are overly sensitive to touch (hyperesthesia) and can have varying degrees of burning pain.
 It can range from mild to disabling.

 Diabetes and alcohol abuse are by far the most common causes of neuropathy in the legs.
 Many other conditions can cause neuropathy or a burning sensation in the feet:

 Weeks or months after gastric bypass surgery, some people experience a burning feet sensation.
 Poor absorption of B vitamins after gastric bypass can cause neuropathy in the legs and a sensation of burning feet.

 Most people who have burning feet have a likely cause (such as diabetes) that can be identified.
 For these people, the diagnosis of burning feet due to neuropathy is straightforward, and additional testing is not needed.

 In a few people whose burning sensation is sudden, rapidly worsening, or has no explainable cause, further testing may be needed to make a correct diagnosis.
 These tests may include:

 Electromyography (EMG).
 A test of muscle function using recordings of electrical activity inside the muscles.
 A probe may be placed on the skin, or a needle may be inserted into the muscle, for an EMG test.